-In many personal injury cases, a plaintiff will seek compensation for the negative impact their accident-related injury has had on the close personal relationship they share with their spouse.
+In many personal injury cases, a plaintiff will seek compensation for the negative impact their accident-related injury has had on the close personal relationship they share with their spouse or family members.

-If you find that you have suffered a loss of companionship, or cannot maintain a sexual relationship with your spouse because of your injury, you may be eligible for compensation for suffering what is called a loss of consortium.
+If you find that you have suffered a loss of companionship with your spouse of family, or cannot maintain a sexual relationship with your spouse because of your injury, you may be eligible for compensation for suffering what is called a loss of consortium.

 Depending on the state you live in, an injury’s impact on the relationship you share with your children could also be considered as part of these damages.

 Every accident is different, and your losses may be unique to you.
 Meeting with a personal injury attorney about your case can get you much closer to finding out what your claim is worth.

 Other Types Of Compensation (Damages) Awarded In Personal Injury Lawsuits

 While compensatory damages are often found in personal injury cases, punitive damages are much more rare and are awarded for the primary purpose of punishing the defendant, rather than compensating the victim.

 Punitive damages are found only in some extreme cases and are typically awarded to an injured plaintiff when the defendant’s actions at the time of the accident are found to be especially careless or malicious.

 Since punitive damages are uncommon and can reach amounts in millions of dollars (depending on the circumstances of the case), most states have set legal “caps,” or limits, to how much can be awarded for punitive damages in personal injury cases.

 Finding A Personal Injury Lawyer